bucs110fall2024/final-project-clare-s-team/template_final_project-master/README.md

 ## Project Description

-My project will simulate playing a piano and facilitate learning the instrument by highlighting labeled keys to the rhythm of simple songs.
+My project will simulate playing a piano with twelve keys represented by certain letters on a copmuter keyboard.
+This program facilitates learning the instrument by allowing the user to choose from a plethora of simple songs.

 ***